bbauska/W3Cx-4of5-thru-May-2024/README.md

 with a MongoDB database that is located on the server side and that holds also JavaScript objects.

-So having the same representation for data -JavaScript objects-, is really comfortable.
+Having the same representation for data -JavaScript objects-, is really comfortable.

-So in the course, you will see a lot of small examples that we prepared on JSBin, and each of these examples show an individual operation, a very core operation like creating a Customer database.
+In the course, you will see a lot of small examples that we prepared on JSBin, and each of these examples show an individual operation, a very core operation like creating a Customer database.

-So if I click on the "create CustomerDB database" (button), and if I open the devtools console, and I go to IndexedDB, I can see that the CustomerDB database I created appeared here, and I can see that the objects are
+If I click on the "create CustomerDB database" (button), and if I open the devtools console, and I go to IndexedDB, I can see that the CustomerDB database I created appeared here, and I can see that the objects are stored: people with an age, email, name and a social security number.
-stored: people with an age, email, name and a social security number.
-So you will see examples for creating a database, for working with data, for inserting data, removing data, modifying data, getting data and so on.
+You will see examples for creating a database, for working with data, for inserting data, removing data, modifying data, getting data and so on.
 And each of these small examples will provide very useful code that you can reuse in your own examples.

 In the course, you will also find more complete examples like this one that shows how you can make requests to collect just some subset of data using what we called ‘bounds’.

-So, for example, if you want to get just one single result, you can interactively try this

-application, or if you want all the data running from ‘Batman’ to ‘Curry’, you can also try this…
+For example, if you want to get just one single result, you can interactively try this application, or if you want all the data running from ‘Batman’ to ‘Curry’, you can also try this…

 These examples should be good starting points for writing big scale application.

 In the next video, we will complete the presentation of the main concepts, so see you there, bye!